Brain Tumors and Cancer

 The exact cause of brain cancer is unknown, but several risk factors may contribute:

-- Genetic Mutations: DNA changes can cause cells to grow uncontrollably.
+- Genetic Mutations: Changes in DNA can cause cells to grow uncontrollably.
 A small proportion of brain tumors are linked to rare genetic conditions like neurofibromatosis (NF) types 1 and 2, tuberous sclerosis (TSC), Li-Fraumeni syndrome, and Von Hippel-Lindau syndrome (VHL).

-- Family History: While rare, some genetic conditions increase risk.
+- Family History: Some genetic conditions increase risk, in rare cases.

-- Radiation Exposure: High doses of radiation, such as from radiation therapy or nuclear exposure, can increase risk.
+- Radiation Exposure: High doses of radiation, for example from radiation therapy or nuclear exposure, can increase the risk.

-- Age: Brain tumors are more common in older adults, but some types, like medulloblastomas, are common in children.
+- Age: Brain tumors are more common in older adults.
+Some types, like medulloblastomas, are common in children.
 The risk increases with age.

 Myth: Using mobile phones, artificial sweeteners, or having head injuries are not proven to cause brain tumors.

-Symptoms vary based on the tumor's size, location, and growth rate.
+Symptoms: They vary on the basis of the tumor's size, location, and growth rate.
 In some cases, there are no symptoms.

 - Persistent Headaches: These are reported by over 53% of people with brain tumors and often worsen over time.
-However, not all headaches indicate a tumor.
+But not all headaches are indicative of a tumor.

 - Seizures or convulsions.